Postpartum care: Traditional postpartum care

 Many traditional forms of postpartum confinement exist throughout the world.
-Chinese Zuo Yuezi (sitting the month) and European Lying-in are examples.
+A 2007 qualitative systematic review examining practices across more than 20 countries found common themes including organized support for the new mother, prescribed periods of rest, specific dietary practices, hygiene rituals, and infant care guidance — allowing the mother to be "mothered" during recovery.
+Chinese Zuo Yuezi (sitting the month), European Lying-in, Korean Sanhujori, Japanese satogaeri bunben (returning to the natal home), and Latin American cuarentena are well-documented examples.

 Sanhujori is Korea's version of postpartum care.
-It draws on principles that emphasize activities and foods that keep the body warm, rest and relaxation to maximize the body's return to its normal state, maintaining cleanliness, eating nutritious foods, and peace of mind and heart.
+It draws on principles that emphasize activities and foods that keep the body warm, rested, and relaxed to maximize the body's return to its normal state, maintaining cleanliness, eating nutritious foods, and peace of mind and heart.
 The confinement period is known as samchil-il (three seven days).

-In Columbia, new mothers in a process called dieta are traditionally told to avoid sunlight and imbibe sancocho and hot chocolate for 40 days.
+In Colombia, new mothers in a process called dieta are traditionally told to avoid sunlight and imbibe sancocho and hot chocolate for 40 days.
 Before reentering her normal routine, she takes a bath of water and herbs.

+In Japan, the tradition of satogaeri bunben (里帰り分娩) involves a woman returning to her parents' home for several weeks before and after childbirth to receive care from her own mother.
+This practice remains common in contemporary Japan, though the country has also developed a formal Postpartum Care Program offering three service types: short-term residential stays, daytime care, and home visits by midwives for up to 16 weeks after delivery.

+In Singapore, postpartum confinement practices are observed across all three major ethnic groups, though with distinct cultural variations.
+A study of 1,247 women found that 96.4% of Chinese mothers, 92.4% of Malay mothers, and 85.6% of Indian mothers followed some form of confinement practices.
+Chinese mothers were significantly more likely to hire a professional confinement nanny, while Malay mothers more commonly used traditional massage therapy, and Indian mothers relied primarily on their own mothers or mothers-in-law for support.

+In Malaysia, the postpartum confinement period is known as berpantang.
+A cross-sectional study at a rural maternal and child health clinic found that 66.2% of women followed traditional and complementary practices during the postpartum period, with most reporting that these practices were aimed at improving general well-being.

-Traditionally, women were taken care of by their elders: their mother, mother-in-law, sister, or aunt.
-The lying-in hospitals provided an institutional variation which gave women weeks of bedrest and a respite from household chores.
+Traditionally, women were cared for by their elders: their mother, mother-in-law, sister, or aunt.
+The lying-in hospitals provided an institutional variation that gave women weeks of bed rest and a respite from household chores.
 Increasingly, these older women are unavailable or unwilling to take on this role; given the lingering effects of the one-child policy, many older Chinese women had limited experience of newborn babies, having only had one themselves.
 Replacements for this familial help are commercial services, both in the home and at residential centres.